stephenrdoyle/ovolvulus_ivermectin_genomics/README.md

 # ovolvulus_ivermectin_genomics

+** NOTE: In process of updating this archive - currently incomplete but I'll get to it at some point **

 This repository contains data and the analysis workflow for the manuscript "Genome-wide analysis of ivermectin response by *Onchocerca volvulus* reveals that genetic drift and soft selective sweeps contribute to loss of drug sensitivity" published in PLoS NTD in 2017.